Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/country-ambassadors/essay.md

 Its core claim is simple:

-> international support needs trusted local relationship capacity
+> international coordination depends on trusted local relationship capacity

 This entry defines a volunteer-first country ambassador, or local liaison, model for outreach, translation, documentation, and early partner development.